 - Never underestimate the power of treats

-The Ori Pei thinks with their stomachs far more often than even they often realise.
+The Ori Pei thinks with their stomachs far more often than even they often realize.
 That makes food reward-based training very effective on this breed.

 The only danger here, if anything, is actually overfeeding the pet – so take care not to overindulge here, or your Ori Pei might just assume your training sessions are snacking sessions!